schxslt/schxslt/README.md

-# SchXslt – An XSLT-based Schematron processor
+# SchXslt [ʃˈɛksl̩t] – An XSLT-based Schematron processor

 SchXslt is copyright (c) 2018 by David Maus <dmaus@dmaus.name> and released under the terms of the MIT license.